QPay is a money app designed to help students create smarter spending habits and track their payments anywhere and everywhere.

 So that customers’ money is protected and safe, QPay have bank-level security so that all sensitive information is secure and they can prevent unauthorised access.

 You don’t have to be a student to sign up for QPay, but it is likely to be more beneficial for young people who need to save wherever they can.
-Unlike a regular debit card and bank account, QPay’s Mastercard can give you the opportunity to win instant cash back whenever you tap or swipe.
+Unlike a regular debit card and bank account, QPay’s Mastercard can give you the opportunity to receive cash back whenever you tap or swipe.

 However, QPay is still in it’s early days and doesn’t have an extensive range of products like transaction or savings accounts just yet.
 Similarly, a solely digital financial platform is not going to be for everyone.